TheF1rstPancake/Kvasir/docs/backend.rst

     Do a full or partial refund for a given checkout

-    :<json checkout_id:     the id of the checkout you want to refund :<json refund_reason:   the reason you are refunding the checkout :<json amount:          *(optional)* how much you are refunding the checkout for.
+    :<json checkout_id:     the id of the checkout you want to refund :<json account_id:      the account that we are performing a refund for.
+Used to fetch a merchant's access token from the middleware
+    :<json refund_reason:   the reason you are refunding the checkout :<json amount:          *(optional)* how much you are refunding the checkout for.
 If no amount is passed, a full refund is completed